watchly/docs/docs/data-shippers/logstash.md

 ### Configuration

-To configure the `logstash.conf` file, you have to define the source, set the rules to format the data and also set **Axiom** as the destination where the data will be forwarded to.
+To configure the `logstash.conf` file, you have to define the source, set the rules to format your data and also set **Axiom** as the destination where the data will be forwarded to.

 The Logstash Pipeline has three stages:

 - **Input stage:** which generates the event & Ingest Data of all volumes, Sizes, forms and Sources
 - **Filter stage:** modifies the event as you specify in the filter component
 - **Output stage:** shifts and sends the event into **Axiom.**

+---

 In `logstash.conf`, configure your `logstash pipeline` to collect and send data logs to **Axiom**